AND NOW IT’S TIME FOR THE BREAKDOWN

 One additional option is a bottom-and-top combo aka a jumpsuit.
 There is really nothing better than waking up, putting on one single piece of clothing that counts as a top and pants all in one and calling it a day.
 We recommend something in a knit fabric so you can wear it all 9 months, and beyond.

-A soft cup bra.
+Let’s end at the beginning with some notes on underwear.
+A soft cup bra is essential.
 Word to the wise: your boobs may hurt as they grow.
 The underwire can be a cruel mistress at these times.
 Get yourself something soft that can accommodate fluctuating breast size and pull aside to double as a nursing bra once the babe comes.

-Comfortable briefs.
+You will also need to locate some comfortable briefs.
 Remember thongs?
 Many of us might find that thongs just don’t make as much sense when you’re pregnant, for lots of reasons.
 Do yourself a favor and get some comfy undies that fit.
-Even better if they're seamless so you can wear them with all your body-con maternity pieces.
 You may need to think about sizing up as you get on in trimesters.
+This pair is soft and stretchy, works for both pregnancy and postpartum, and is c-section-friendly.

 Socks.
 You may be getting up in the middle of the night to pee quite a lot.
 Cozy socks can help ease you in and out of bed and minimize the bracing effect of cold bathroom floors.
 This is a small but high-impact luxury that you’ll appreciate when you’re on your eighth nightly round trip.
 For those of us that have some swelling, compression socks can provide some relief.

-Pajamas.
-Get a set of super comfortable pj’s that will elevate how you look and feel inside the house.
+When you are pregnant, you lounge, and all the comfy loungewear will call out to you with its siren song.
+Look for things that make you feel good in case you have to answer the door.
+These pajamas are a dream, they have the power to elevate how you look and feel inside the house.
 They’ll make you feel more like yourself throughout pregnancy and will help you greet your many postpartum visitors looking genuinely put together (though you may not feel that way at all, which is completely normal).

 5. OUTERWEAR